-Future studies with higher spatial resolution or surface sensitivity should consider locally inhomogeneous nutation frequency.
-This effect could even be employed to advantage by slice selection inspired by the DANTE sequence (Maffei et al., 1991) or by numerical pulses optimised by optimal control.
-Such tailored pulse sequences may mitigate magnetic field distortions, or even enable the selective excitation of certain volumes or species otherwise not possible.
+Future studies with higher spatial resolution or surface sensitivity should consider a locally inhomogeneous nutation frequency.
+This effect could even be employed to an advantage by slice selection inspired by the DANTE sequence (Maffei et al., 1991) or by numerical pulses optimised by optimal control.
+Such tailored pulse sequences may mitigate magnetic field distortions or even enable the selective excitation of certain volumes or species otherwise not possible.
 As volumes close to the electrode are affected by increased B_1 field, this method could differentiate between signals of bulk and near-surface electrolyte.
-Additional distorting effects caused by gradient switching during diffusion or imaging experiment should likewise be considered in that regard.
+Additional distorting effects caused by gradient switching during diffusion or imaging experiment, including concomitant gradients in high field applications, should likewise be considered in that regard.
+Thus, further advancements of the simulation should incorporate the geometry of coils and their electrical wiring, as well as, in a next step, the pulse sequence, which would require combining field simulations and spin dynamics.

-Ultimately, all the design guidelines for EC-NMR cells given in this study and in literature can not be comprised to a universally valid recipe, but should be consulted in their context.
-Depending on the specific requirements of the research question, design adjustments could be guided towards either high sensitivity, by employing amplification effects or increased filling factor, or high field homogeneity, by susceptibility matching materials and sophisticated placement of conductive components.
-By utilising the presented workflow of matching B_0 and B_1 field simulation with imaging experiment, the quality of outcomes of in operando EC-NMR experiments can be aligned with the research objectives.
+Ultimately, all the design guidelines for EC-NMR cells given in this study and in the literature can not comprise a universally valid recipe but should be consulted in their context.
+Depending on the specific requirements of the research question, design adjustments could be guided towards either high sensitivity, by employing amplification effects or increased filling factor, or high field homogeneity, by the susceptibility matching of materials and sophisticated placement of conductive components.
+By utilising the presented workflow of matching B_0 and B_1 field simulation with imaging experiments, the quality of outcomes of in operando EC- NMR experiments can be aligned with the research objectives.